How To Use Popular Portmanteaus Properly

 Using popular portmanteaus in your personal or professional writing is essentially a judgment call, and my best advice is to stick to your style and to use them intentionally.
 Match the tone of the surrounding content or topic.
 Understand that the audience of well-established publications with high standards may become a little hostile after you write about Grexit if they believe that the term Brexit was bad enough already.

 Ultimately, I say go ahead and include portmanteaus in your content, albeit wisely.
 Those terms that have actual value will stand the test of time — if ridonkulous has become standard lexicon in 50 years, then I will grudgingly acknowledge my defeat.

 Now, it’s your turn.
 What’s your favorite popular portmanteau?
-What’s the most inspired portmanteau that you’ve created?
+What are the most inspired portmanteau examples that you’ve created?
 Share in the comments so the rest of us can bask in the glow of your eloquence!

 - Why Is the Incorrect Use of Prepositions So Common? - June 1, 2022